jupyterlab/jupyterlab/README.md

 [install](http://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) JupyterLab using `conda`, `pip`, or `pipenv`.
 Conda is recommended if you have no installation preference.

-Project instalation instructions from the git sources are available in the [contributor documentation](CONTRIBUTING.md).
+Project installation instructions from the git sources are available in the [contributor documentation](CONTRIBUTING.md).

 #### conda